reubenmiller/tedge-mapper-template/README.md

 ## Building

-You can build the binaries for a range of targets by using the following command, though before you run it, you need to install some tooling which is used to run the projec'ts tasks.
+You can build the binaries for a range of targets by using the following command, though before you run it, you need to install some tooling which is used to run the project's tasks.

 * Install [just](https://just.systems/man/en/chapter_5.html)
 * Install [goreleaser](https://goreleaser.com/install/)